 - Donor Government Transparency: The level of reporting and transparency differs by country.
 Many states do not publish exact grant amounts or details regarding their grantees.

 NGO Reporting (See Appendix I)

-- Out of the 36 Palestinian NGOs included in this report, only eight publish complete data on donations.
+- Out of the 39 Palestinian NGOs included in this report,1 only 9 publish complete data on donations.
 The rest of these groups only partially cite or fully omit the names of funders in various documents and on their websites.
 The lack of transparency for the overwhelming majority of these NGOs makes it difficult to identify funding.

-- The following table is based on NGO reporting:1
+The following table is based on NGO reporting:

 Government Reporting (See Appendix II)

 Government support generally flows through two main channels: direct funding from state mechanisms (including ministries and embassies) to local NGOs; and indirect funding to NGOs, which occurs in the following ways: